epfl-ada/ada-2021-project-adadelta-q/README.md

 To perform this step we considered three possible options: unsupervised methods, pre-trained BERT, or transfer learning.

 #### Pre-trained BERT
 Since Quotebank has been developed using BERT, this model was our first choice.
 The pre-trained BERT was not able to correctly detect the polarities of two simple artificial sentences, which shows the need of fine-tuning the model for our task.
-Since we do not have labeled data, we looked into unsuerpvsied methods.
+Since we do not have labeled data, we looked into unsurpassed methods.

 #### Unsupervised methods
 The fastest and easiest to implement method was VADER from the NLTK library.
-An experiment done with 1000 quotations showed us that a large percentage of times the vader model simply classified a quoation as neutral even if the sentiment was clearly more radical.
+An experiment done with 1000 quotations showed us that a large percentage of times the vader model simply classified a quotation as neutral even if the sentiment was clearly more radical.

 #### Transfer Learning
-In the past years, a large attention has been dedicated to the so called "Zero-Shot NLP models", which are pre-trained models able to perform well on unseen and unlabled data without needing fine-tuning.
-We use the Transformers library which employs models from the Hugging Face hub.
-The models available in the Transformers library are trained using the Natural Language Inference (NLI) approach.
-Using the same 1000 quotations we used for testing VADER and using the default model roberta-large-mnli, we found a more intuitive and reasonable classification of the sentences' polarities.
+In the past years, a large attention has been dedicated to the so called "Zero-Shot NLP models", which are pre-trained models able to perform well on unseen and unlabeled data without needing fine-tuning.
+We use the Transformers' library which employs models from the Hugging Face hub.
+The models available in the Transformers' library are trained using the Natural Language Inference (NLI) approach.
+Using the same 1000 quotations [we used for testing](https://github.com/epfl-ada/ada-2021-project-adadelta-q/blob/Luca/sentiment_analysis.ipynb) VADER and using the default model roberta-large-mnli, we found a more intuitive and reasonable classification of the sentences' polarities.
 We will thus use this method to classify all the quotations.
 The running time will be significant (it took approximately 1 hour for 1000 sentences), but since we only need to do it once it is feasible.

 ### Correlation analysis
 Once the market-related quotes are seleteced and classified according to their sentiment, we combine this data with the stock market data described above.
 As a first